SFEley/candy/README.markdown

 Here's the reason.
 I have no idea what kind of logic you might want to put in your classes.
 I don't want to guess what you want to store or not -- and more to the point, I don't want to make _you_ guess.
 Unless you want to.

 Candy properties are dumb.
 They don't have calculations.
-They don't memoize or cache.
+They don't cache.
 They have nothing to do with instance variables.
 If you _want_ to make something smarter, just set up your accessors and have them talk to  Candy behind the scenes:

     class Zagnut
       include Candy